-Description: Part-time, temporary position.
-The primary responsibility of the intern is to serve as a Dive Leader and assist with the instruction and supervision of students enrolled in SMS academic diving courses.
+Purpose: Primary responsibility of the intern is to serve as a Dive Leader and assist with the instruction and supervision of students enrolled in SMS academic diving courses.
 The position is based primarily at the Darling Marine Center and is field intensive.
-The internship provides the necessary training and experience to earn certification as a Divermaster.
+The internship provides the necessary training and experience to earn certification as a Divergence.